 Eliminate bad passwords in your organization

-Industry leaders tell you not to use the same password in multiple places, to make it complex, and to not make it simple like Password123.
-How can organizations guarantee that their users are following guidance?
-How can they make sure users aren't using common passwords or passwords that are known to be included in recent data breaches?
+Industry leaders tell you not to use the same password in multiple places, to make it complex, and to not make it simple like “Password123”.
+How can organizations guarantee that their users are following best-practice guidance?
+How can they make sure users aren't using weak passwords, or even variations on weak passwords?

 Global banned password list

 The Azure AD Identity Protection team constantly analyzes Azure AD security telemetry data looking for commonly used weak or compromised passwords, or more specifically, the weak base terms that often are used as the basis for weak passwords.
 When such weak terms are found, they are added to the global banned password list.
 The contents of the global banned password list are not based on any external data source.
 The global banned password list is based entirely on the ongoing results of Azure AD security telemetry and analysis.

 Whenever a new password is changed or reset for any user in any tenant in Azure AD, the current version of the global banned password list is used as the key input when validating the strength of the password.
 This validation results in much stronger passwords for all Azure AD customers.

 Cyber-criminals also use similar strategies in their attacks.
 Therefore Microsoft does not publish the contents of this list publicly.

 Some organizations may want to improve security even further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
 Microsoft recommends that terms added to this list are primarily focused on organizational-specific terms such as:

 - Locations (for example, such as company headquarters)